 Stillness - an exploration with Mike Boxhall RCST., FCSTA

-What I am trying to present is a teaching style somewhat different to most others but, I hope, entirely complementary to them.
+What Mike was trying to present was a teaching style somewhat different to most others but, he hoped, entirely complementary to them.

 I am not trying to present a programme that is better or worse than the countless other programmes that are available and I am certainly not proposing my work as a substitute for any other model in which the student may be proficient.
 I am sure however, that there are different levels of practice in all fields and what I am trying to present, as an embodied experience, is a level that is not subject to intellectual appraisal but is rather the ground of the intellect.
 Read More

 Is the generic title for Mike’s series of advanced courses.
 There is no aspect of the human being, Spirit, Mind or Body. that does not reveal itself in the body.
 To touch someone is to use the verb in the active sense.
 To be in touch suggests something more passive, a receiving or, at best, joint practice.
 Joint practice is what these courses are all about.
 The courses are designed to improve our abilities to hear the story told by the Spirit, Mind, Body through palpation of the body.

 If we accept that at an energetic level the two great potencies are the masculine and the feminine principle (in some traditions they are called yin and yang), then it becomes very clear, after only a short reflection that, particularly in the post Cartesian world where the focus is almost exclusively on the intellect (masculine) rather than feeling (feminine), that we are out of balance.
 If we are out of balance then we are not whole.

 The function of medicine, whether allopathic or alternative, is to heal.
 That is a noble endeavour.
 What we find, however, is that most intervention is geared to identifying and modifying a symptom which is the end result of a long line of malfunctions, this is useful and this is the masculine approach, that we tend to ignore the being and its original intention that is manifesting its lack of harmony.